HYDRO LANCE CORPORATION

 -

-HARTH Technology Changes the Rules for new design and construction of ocean surface transport ships and boats.
-With having lower drag and better fuel efficiencies than any conventional ship, a Hydro-Lance vessel will cruise in high sea-states at freeway speeds!
-What's more, there is negligible, if any, roll, pitch, yaw, sway or heave - period!
-The Hydro Lance is a stable platform in elevated Sea States.
-Modest sized cruise ships, or cargo vessels, would be designed with this stability through Sea-State Force 7 or 8.
-Larger ships would be designed for stable passage in a sea-state 9-11, though the high speeds of these ships will always allow the vessel to out-run any approaching Hurricane or storm threat.
+H.A.R.T.H.
+CHANGES THE RULES for all ocean surface transportation.
+With better fuel efficiencies, than any conventional ship, a Hydro-Lance ship will cruise in high sea-states at freeway speeds!
+What's more, there is little, if any (maximum + 3-5 degrees), of roll, no pitch or heave, and only then, in the maximum sea-state rating, given the platform size.
+Modest sized cruise, or cargo vessels, would be designed for a sea-state 7 or 8, and larger vessels, for stable passage in a sea-state 9-11, though the high speeds of these ships, will always allow the vessel to out run an approaching Hurricane or storm threat.

 -